Let’s talk gambling

 You can do it yourself.

-- Right now, when you can't gamble, note down three positive things about how you feel.
+- When you’re not gambling, note down three positive things about how you feel.
 Keep these somewhere safe such as in Notes on your phone.

 - When the gambling urge comes up, read the notes back to yourself.